BOARD OF DIRECTORS 2023-2024

 Senior Advisor and Senior Research Associate, Georgia State University

 Education Manager, Community & Economic Development, Georgia Power

 State Outreach Director, GeorgiaCAN & 50CAN National Organizing Manager

 Founder & CEO, Fifth Generation Consulting Inc.

 For meeting information, please visit our BoardOnTrack site.
 For documents for any meeting prior to February 1, 2022, please email firstname.lastname@example.org.

 We are always looking for champions for state charter schools!
 Please email email@example.com if you would like to be involved.

-- members from rural communities
+- members from communities outside of Metro Atlanta

 - members from urban communities and/or experience working with low-income and minority families